qrev-ai/qrev/ai/projects/server/README.md

 ```

 ## Setting up the .env file and config.toml file
-For the .env file you can see the example placed in `examples/example.env`
+For the .env file you can see the example placed in [`examples/example.env`](https://github.com/qrev-ai/qrev/tree/main/ai/projects/server/examples/example.env)
+The `config.toml` configuration file is placed in your application directory under the name `qai`.
+Linux example `~/.config/qai/config.toml`.
+An example [config.toml](https://github.com/qrev-ai/qrev/tree/main/ai/examples/config.toml)

 ### Run locally
 From the server project folder. `ai/projects/server`